dolfolife/aoctl/CONTRIBUTING.md

 There are two main parts `pkg` and `cmd` that together work to satisfy the interface of the `aoc` CLI.

-- `pkg`: in the `pkg` part is where the bussiness logic for the CLI live.
+- `pkg`: in the `pkg` part is where the business logic for the CLI lives.
 - `cmd`: in the `cmd` part of the project is where the implementation details of the CLI User Experience.

-the `examples` folder have a list of languages and advent of code years I use to manually test and in the future it will do the integration tests.
+the `examples` folder has a list of languages and the advent of code years I use to test manually.
+In the future, it will do the integration tests.

 ## Development Flow